ethancedwards8/ethancedwards8/README.md

 I host websites for clients that vary from a simple wordpress site to a Nextcloud server.

-This past summer I did an internship at a local business this summer, working on CentOS 7+8 servers with Docker and NFS.
+This past summer I did an internship at a local business, working on CentOS 7+8 servers with Docker and NFS.

 Some tools and skills I've picked up: